gouwsxander/bash-style-guide/README.md

 ### GNU userland tools

-The whole world doesn't run on GNU or on Linux; avoid GNU specific options when forking external commands like `awk`, `sed`, `grep`, etc. to be as portable as possible.
+when forking external commands like `awk`, `sed`, `grep`, etc. to be as The whole world doesn't run on GNU or on Linux; avoid GNU-specific options portable as possible.

 When writing bash and using all the powerful tools and builtins bash gives you,